SV

 Correct Answer: C. Aristotle

-Aristotle is the Father of Logic for developing the system of formal reasoning known as syllogism.
-His work 'Organon' established the rules for logical deduction and valid arguments.
-This framework dominated logical study until the development of symbolic logic.
+• **Aristotle** = Aristotle is the Father of Logic for developing the system of formal reasoning known as syllogism. • **'Organon'** — His work 'Organon' established the rules for logical deduction and valid arguments, dominating logical study for centuries. • 💡 Wrong-option analysis: 'Plato': known for his theory of Forms and founding the Academy; 'Socrates': known as the Father of Western Philosophy, focusing on ethics; 'Zeno': known for his paradoxes related to motion and infinity.

 Who is known as the 'Father of Modern Medicine' for his clinical observations?